 A member asked why the anticipated levels in this’ definition were set between G2 and G4, with G5 excluded.
 It was clarified that the approach is to avoid unecessary advance awareness of anticipated low level (no/minor significance) events and instead issue an actual notification, to wider stakeholders, to prepare in the event of a G5 (high signficance) situation.
 The Met Office monitors these space weather conditions and will provide information to NESO and other relevant parties.
 If a G5 event is anticipated, the Met Office will notify NESO to move to the ‘prepare’ or ‘possible stage’ depending on how much notice has been given.

-A NESO Grid Code Subject Matter Expert (SME) raised concerns about using G2 to G5 terminology due to possible confusion with existing Grid Code terms, for example, Engineering Recommendation G5 is used in the Grid Code as a defined term in respect of harmonic assessment which is a very different subject when compared to Space Weather).
+A NESO Grid Code Subject Matter Expert (SME) raised concerns about using G2 to G5 terminology due to possible confusion with existing Grid Code terms, for example, Engineering Recommendation G5 which is used in the Grid Code as a defined term in respect of harmonic assessment which is a very different subject when compared to space weather.
 A member clarified these rankings were not being defined, and that G2 to G4 were bracketed to show no relation to current Grid Code definitions.
 The SME suggested explicitly defining terms (e.g. Met Office G2, Met Office G3 etc), while the member proposed adding a clarifying sentence stating these do not relate to anything currently defined in the Grid Code.

 A discussion was held regarding the use of email for awareness notifications, while other notifications are distributed via BMRS.
 It was clarified that this approach provides NESO with flexibility to alert specific organisations through awareness notifications, whereas the broader community receives notifications only for events that significantly affect them.
 The Proposer noted that the emergency planning team would send the awareness emails for informational purposes.
 These notifications do not initiate any required actions, which accounts for the procedural differences.